 The Harvard Business Review conducted a survey of 1,250 top executives as listed in The Wall Street Journal.
 It discovered that 65 percent had at least one important mentor.
-Furthermore, the analysis suggested that executives with mentors had higher salaries, more rapid promotions, greater achievement of career objectives, and higher overall job AND life satisfaction.
+Furthermore, the analysis suggested that executives with mentors had higher salaries, more rapid promotions, greater achievement of career objectives, and higher overall job and life satisfaction.
 It has also been discovered that organizations with a culture of mentorship have lower attrition rates.

-I would argue that having a mentor and eventually becoming a mentor is particularly important for those who are members of one of the following professions: the military, medicine, education, the clergy, or law enforcement (lawyers, judges, and police).
+I would argue that having a mentor and eventually becoming a mentor is particularly important for those who are members of one of the following professions – the military, medicine, education, the clergy, the media, or law enforcement (lawyers, judges, and police).
 Such occupations are focused on the continued development of the abstract knowledge associated with the profession and the critical service it provides society.
 Consequently, the development of the next generation in the profession is a critical requirement.
-I was amazed how quickly I found other younger officers seeking my advice and counsel as I progressed through my career, and I am confident that most teachers, doctors, lawyers, ministers, and policemen have had the same experience.
+I was amazed how quickly I found other younger officers seeking my advice and counsel as I progressed through my career, and I am confident that most teachers, doctors, lawyers, ministers, journalists, and policemen have had the same experience.

 Good leaders are not only effective mentors but also seek to create a mentoring culture in their organization.
 This is difficult to do but essential nonetheless.
 Leaders must continually stress its importance and how it is closely related to the organization’s mission, vision, and values.
 It may also require not only traditional mentoring but also peer and team mentorship.
 An effective program will seek to select mentors carefully, train/support them, prepare mentees, and assess/reward mentors for their efforts.
 It should also be a topic during annual performance review discussions, and many organizations conduct annual surveys in order to ascertain the level of satisfaction and experience with mentoring.
 Finally, it should be part of all exit interviews when a member of the organization is departing.